playbenny/benny_manual/docs/keyboard_shortcuts.md

 **alt click** - to return a slider to its default value (or to the value saved in your songfile).

+**\\** - while hovering over a sidebar parameter slider, enters midi map mode. move a control to make a mapping to that slider.

-**012345679** while hovering over a slider you can enter numbers, hit enter to store
+**012345679** while hovering over a slider you can enter numbers, hit enter to store **./** you can also enter lists, eg `1,2,3,,,5,0,2.4` which will create a seq.values wired to make that pattern of automation happen. and if you end the list with a slash and a time division (eg `/4n`) then the seq.values will be connected to a new clock voice at that rate.